Appropriate and Inappropriate Questioning for Interviews

 Credit or Finances

 Inappropriate: Any questions that would reveal disability-related

 information.
 Do you have a disability?
 Have you ever had or been treated for any illnesses, diseases, or physical

 defects?
 Have you ever been hospitalized?
 Any inquiries that would elicit information about disabilities or health

-Appropriate: Are you able to perform the essential functions with or without reasonable accommodation?
-Describe or demonstrate how you would perform the essential functions of the job with or without reasonable accommodation.
+Appropriate: Are you able to perform the essential functions of the position with or without reasonable accommodation?
+Describe or demonstrate how you would perform the essential functions of the position with or without reasonable accommodation.

 Inappropriate: What is your native tongue?
 What foreign languages do you

 Appropriate: If a job requirement, "Do you speak, read, or write (specific) language?"

 Inappropriate: What is your marital status?
 Do you wish to be addressed as

 Mrs., Miss, or Ms.?
 Inquiries eliciting information about marital or family status.